Mindset

 Rule #3 — Hacking is a worldview.

 Everything’s a system — social, moral, political.
 Every system has cracks.
-Find them, pry them open, see what bleeds.
+Find them, pry them open, see where it bleeds.

 Rule #4 — Find the exploit, document, move on.

-Don’t worship one break.
+Don’t worship one achievement.
 Break, learn, log it, leave.
-The next hit’s already waiting.
+The next feat is already waiting.

 Rule #5 — Practice where it counts.